mfrans1/mfrans1.github.io/_pages/about.md

 <div style="text-align: left;">
-  My primary research interests are atmospheric dynamics, particularly when it comes to tropical cyclones and climate change.
+I love bringing together data science and climate.
 This website showcases some of my research, projects, or anything else I want to share with the world.
 </div>

 <div style="text-align: center;">